electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

         http://127.0.0.1:47124/
     Done.

-If the wallet is already signed up with for the services, the output will indicate this:
+If the wallet is already signed up for the services, the output will indicate this:

 .. code-block:: console
     :caption: Linux / MacOS